2024 Solar Incentives Guide for Lake Zurich, IL - Tax Credits & Rebates

 EcoWatch's Lake Zurich, IL Solar Incentives FAQs

 Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss your plan with your local Lake Zurich solar panel installer, to get an understanding of what will be needed and what types of incentives you may or may not qualify for.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Be sure to discuss the details of your plan with your local Lake Zurich solar panel installer, to make sure you know what you'll need and what types of incentives you will or won't qualify for.

-While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives apply to a second home, provided that it is in the United States and owned by you.
-There may be additional incentives available for commercial properties specifically, depending on the details.
+While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many can be claimed on a second home, provided that it is in the United States and owned by you.
+There may be other incentives available for commercial properties specifically, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.